ELthomasoPostfix/Microservices/README.md

 # Decomposition into Microservices

 The following sections detail the decomposition of the project description into atomary microservices.
-But first, a short description of the available swagger documentation follows.
+But first, they are precluded by short descriptions of the available swagger documentation and some notes on graceful failure of microservices.

 ## Swagger Docs